In Puerto Rico, dancing is always part of the experience.

 Salsa

-One of the most flavorful and spicy styles of music is salsa.
-This genre – which names literally translates into “sauce” – was originated by the Puerto Rican community of New York and is a fusion of different rhythms and dances around the Caribbean.
+This genre, which literally translates as “sauce,” originated in the Puerto Rican and Cuban community in New York and is a fusion of different rhythms and dances from across the Caribbean.
 The music can be played fast or mellow, with bands and orchestras combined in a tight ensemble.

-Like mambo and cumbia, salsa dancing incorporates fast footwork, turns, and hip-swaying over an eight-count time.
-Places with an active nightlife like La Placita de Santurce or Calle Loíza have many hot-spots where you can dance to this contagious rhythm every night.
+Salsa dancing incorporates fast footwork, turns, and hip-swaying over an eight-count time.
+Places with an active nightlife, like La Placita de Santurce or Calle Loíza, have many hot spots where you can dance to this contagious rhythm every night.

 Reggaetón

-Another genre that was born on the Island is reggaetón.
 Influenced by hip-hop, Latin American, and Caribbean music, this style originated in the clubs of San Juan in the late 1990s and quickly went global.
-Its heavy percussive beat, marked by the bass, is called dembow and the commonly rapped lyrics have a hook repeated throughout the song.
+Its heavy percussive beat, marked by the bass, is called dembow, and the commonly rapped lyrics have a hook repeated throughout the song.

-The dance associated with this “underground” or urban movement is called perreo, meaning “doggie,” and its sensual moves center on grinding with a partner facing the back of the other.
-With many artists like Daddy Yankee, Don Omar, Wisin y Yandel, and Nicky Jam, the driving bass that marks the beat will have you swinging your hips and losing yourself to the music.
+The dance associated with this “underground” or urban movement is called perreo, and its sensual moves center on grinding with a partner facing the back of the other.
+With many artists like Bad Bunny, Daddy Yankee, Don Omar, Wisin y Yandel, and Nicky Jam, the driving bass that marks the beat will have you swinging your hips and losing yourself to the music.

 Latin Jazz